 Te rōpū tautoko hauā o Healthline Healthline disability team

-The 0800 11 12 13 service is available 24 hours a day, 7 days a week.
-From 8am to 8pm a person with experience or knowledge of disability will answer the call.
-After 8pm, calls will be answered by a trained member of the Healthline team.
+Someone with experience or knowledge of disability will answer your call from 8am to 8pm.
+Outside that your call will be answered by a trained member of the Healthline team.

 Te Ratonga Kawekawe o Aotearoa NZ Relay Service